babarrett/mitosis-docs/mitosis-README.md

 This document has been created using available resources on Reddit.com, Geekhack.org, and other web sources.
-The intent is to gather all useful and available information to make building and programming the Mitosis wireless keyboard as easy as possible, with the greatest chance for success.
+The intent is to gather all useful and available information to make building and programming the Mitosis wireless keyboard as easy as possible, with the greatest chance for success for the greatest number of builders.

 TODO:
 * Check name and clock speed on Pro Micro